demisto/demisto-sdk/demisto_sdk/commands/download/README.md

 * Reports
 * Dashboards
 * Widgets
-* Incdient Fields
+* Incident Fields
 * Indicator Fields
 * Incident Types
 * Layouts
 * Classifiers
 * Lists

-### Not Supported
+#### Note:
+The following are not supported:
-Integrations / Scripts written in JavaScript.
+- Integrations / Scripts written in JavaScript.
-A playbook that starts with the word 'Test', it would be downloaded as a test playbook.
+- A playbook that starts with the word 'Test', it would be downloaded as a test playbook.

 ### Examples
 ```
 demisto-sdk download -o Packs/TestPack -i "Test Integration" -i "TestScript" -i "TestPlaybook"
 ```
-This will download the integration `Test Integration`, script `TestScript` & playbook `TestPlaybook` only if they don't exists in the output pack.
+Downloads the integration `Test Integration`, script `TestScript`, and playbook `TestPlaybook` only if they don't exist in the output pack.
 <br/><br/>
 ```
 demisto-sdk download -o Packs/TestPack -i "Test Integration" -i "TestScript" -i "TestPlaybook" -f
 ```
-This will download the integration `Test Integration`, script `TestScript` & playbook `TestPlaybook`.
+Download the integration `Test Integration`, script `TestScript` & playbook `TestPlaybook`.
-If one of the files exists in the output pack, only its changes from Demisto instance will be merged into the existing.
+If one of the files exists in the output pack, only its changes from the Cortex XSOAR instance are merged into the existing.
-If the file doesn't exist in the output pack, it will be copied completely from Demisto instance.
+If the file doesn't exist in the output pack, it will be copied completely from Cortex XSOAR instance.
 <br/><br/>
 ```
 demisto-sdk download -o Packs/TestPack -a
 ```
-This will download the all available custom content to the output pack.
--i / --input should not be provided.
+Download the all available custom content to the output pack; -i / --input should not be provided.
 <br/><br/>
 ```
 demisto-sdk download -lf
 ```
-This will print the list of all custom content files available to be downloaded from Demisto instance.
+Print the list of all custom content files available to be downloaded from Cortex XSOAR instance;
--i / --input & -o / --output should not be provided.
+-i / --input and -o / --output should not be provided.
 <br/><br/>
 ```
 demisto-sdk download -o Packs/Phishing -r *Pishing*